 Many beard oils include natural ingredients such as tea tree and lavender oil, which help your beard smell fresh all day.
 Oils naturally have a potent smell, so you don’t need to use much to get the desired effect.

+For some, this must be one of the best beard oil uses.
 However, you want to choose a scented beard oil free from artificial fragrance to avoid allergic reactions.

 4 Beard Oil Side Effects